 The Bank's information technology management processes are audited based on the provisions of the information systems legislation of the BRSA, CMB and the CBRT, and the support and foreign service institutions that the Bank receives services from are also audited by the Internal Audit Unit of Bank.
-In addition, the Internal Control and Compliance Unit can also perform controls on external service organizations.
+In addition, the Internal Control Unit can also perform controls on external service organizations.

 The operational risks that the Bank is/might be exposed to are covered to a substantial extent with the insurance policies taken out.

 Tests are coordinated and scenarios are determined in cooperation with other stakeholders that we rely on by virtue of Bank's services.
-In addition, the related party analyses are regularly repeated every year; and the communication efficiency under business continuity, the BCMS-related maturity of such institutions, the risks and the points for improvement are determined.
+In addition, the related party analyses are regularly reviewed every year; and the communication efficiency under business continuity, the BCMS-related maturity of such institutions, the risks and the points for improvement are determined.
 The business continuity legislation, principles and requirements are evaluated and harmonized by Borsa İstanbul Group Business Continuity Works Committee jointly established with the CRA and especially Borsa İstanbul, Bank's highest point of dependency.
 In addition, there is also a B2B Business Continuity Document jointly prepared for the three organizations.

-Observed Broadly Observed Partly Observed Not Observed Not Applicable \square manner to provide a high degree of security and operational reliability and have adequate, scalable capacity.
+Observed Broadly Observed Partly Observed Not Observed Not Applicable $\mathbf{\nabla}$

+Takasbank identifies its internal and external sources of operational risk, and mitigate the potential impacts of such risks by using appropriate systems and controls.
+The systems are designed in a manner to provide a high degree of security and operational reliability and have adequate, scalable capacity.
 Business continuity management aims for timely recovery of operations and fulfilment of Takasbank's obligations, including in the event of a wide-scale or major disruption.